-- HRS will inform the staff members of whether they have been awarded the Reimbursement and the initial amount of Reimbursement in a timely manner.
+HRS will inform the staff member of whether they have been awarded the Reimbursement and the initial amount of Reimbursement in a timely manner.

-- If after being awarded Reimbursement a staff member does not meet the grade requirement of the Program, the amount awarded for tuition for those course credits will be deducted from the total credits awarded on their annual application.
+If, after being awarded Reimbursement, a staff member does not meet the grade requirement of the Program, the amount awarded for tuition for those credits, and the credits themselves, will be deducted from the total tuition and credits awarded on their Annual Application.

 G. Semester Request

-- If a staff member is awarded the Reimbursement, they will need to complete the Staff Tuition Reimbursement Program Semester Request form (available in the Forms Repository) no later than the first day of class.
-The staff member must complete the form and submit it to their supervisor and department head for approval.
-The completed and signed request form must be received by HRS prior to course start date.
+A staff member awarded a Reimbursement will need to complete the Staff Tuition Reimbursement Program Semester Request form (available in the Forms Repository) and submit it to their supervisor and department head for approval.
+The completed and signed request form must be received by HRS prior to course start date/first day of class.

-- Failure to properly complete the request form disqualifies the staff member for reimbursement that semester or term.
+Failure to properly complete the request form disqualifies the staff member for reimbursement that semester or session.

-- The staff member who enrolls for UNI courses may request deferred payment by completing the Employer Reimbursement Deferred Payment Agreement form.
+The staff member enrolled in UNI courses may request deferred payment by completing the Employer Reimbursement Deferred Payment Agreement form.
 The enrollment fee will be waived.

-- If awarded another type of financial aid, only the remaining tuition-only costs will be reimbursed.
-An Accounts Payable disbursement will be issued electronically to the staff member’s bank account.
+If awarded another type of scholarships and grants, only the remaining tuition-only costs will be reimbursed.
+An accounts payable disbursement will be issued electronically to the staff member’s bank account.

 Termination of a staff member’s UNI employment prior to the completion of the course will be considered a disqualification from the Program and payments will not be processed, unless termination is the result of layoff or death.